-ITR filing last date extended to Oct 31
+ITR filing last date extended to Oct 31 for special cases

 There were demands to extend the due date for filing income tax returns (ITR) with tax audit reports for FY 18-19 (Assessment Year 19-20).